 Some soreness can be experienced after a rolfing session, but it is usually mild and responsive to basic heat and ice treatment.
 Hydration before and after a rolfing session is always recommended and helpful.

 Rolfing is generally believed to be safe for most people.
 However, anyone with cancer or an illness that can be spread with increased circulation should refrain from rolfing or any other form of deep tissue manipulation.
 Additionally, anyone with a blood-clotting issue or anyone taking blood thinners should also avoid rolfing.
-Check with your doctor before starting a rolfing regiment if you have any ongoing health concerns.
+Check with your doctor before see an advanced rolfer and starting a basic rolfing regiment if you have any ongoing health concerns.